-Eggs are round, and change colour from green to light brown before hatching after 2-7 days.
-The female lays “egg masses” on a host plant, about 150-200 tiny eggs.
-They are found on the lower leaves and covered in a felt-like layer of grey-pink scales.
-Each female can lay more than 1000 eggs in her lifetime.
+Eggs are round, and change colour from green to light brown before hatching in 2-7 days.
+The adult female lays egg masses on the surface of lower leaves that contain about 150-200 tiny eggs covered in a felt-like layer of grey-pink scales.
+Each female can lay more than 1,000 eggs in her lifetime.
 (See photos 1 and 2 below.)

-The caterpillars are the stage that causes damage to plants by feeding on soft plant tissues.
-Caterpillars have stripes down the length of their bodies and dark heads with a pale, upside-down Y-shaped marking on the front.
+Caterpillars are the life stage that cause damage to plants by feeding on soft plant tissues.
+Fall armyworm caterpillars have stripes down the length of their bodies and dark heads with a pale, upside-down Y-shaped marking on the front.
 They also have four dark dots on the eighth segment of their bodies.
-As they mature, caterpillars change from light green to dark brown.
+As they mature, Fall armyworm caterpillars change from light green to dark brown.
 They are at their most damaging when they are 3-4 centimetres long.
+When feeding, larvae excrete big lumps that are visible on leaf surfaces.
+Only one larvae is usually present feeding in the leaf whorl.
 Caterpillars take 2-3 weeks to mature, and then change to pupa.
 (See photos 3-7 below.)

-The pupa is shiny brown and is usually found underground.
-If the soil is too hard, larvae may web together leaf debris and other material to form a cocoon on the soil surface.
-The pupa spends 9-13 days inside a loose cocoon underground, then emerges from the cocoon as a moth.
+The pupa is shiny brown and usually underground.
+If the soil is too hard, larvae may web together leaf debris and other material to form a cocoon on the surface of the soil.
+The pupa spends 9-13 days inside a loose cocoon, then emerges from the cocoon as a moth.
 (See photo 8 below.)

-Females are slightly bigger than males.
+Female moths are slightly bigger than males.
 The male forewing is mottled (light brown, grey, and straw-coloured), and the female has light colouring.
-Adults emerge at night, and females use the period before egg-laying to fly for many kilometres before they settle to lay eggs.
+The gray colour makes the moth difficult to see, especially when resting near or on the ground.
+Adults emerge at night and females use the period before egg laying to fly for many kilometres before settling to lay eggs.
 On average, adults live for 12-14 days.
-Breeding can be continuous, with four to six generations per year.
 (See photo 9 below.)

 Differentiating Fall armyworm from other armyworms

-It is difficult to tell the difference between Fall armyworm and other armyworms in the field.
+It may be difficult for an untrained eye to easily tell the difference between Fall armyworm and other armyworms in the field.
 But there are differences if you look closely.
 Check:

 - Does it have a dark head with a pale, upside-down, Y-shaped marking on the front (see circle in diagram and photo 6 below)?

-- Does each of the body segments have a pattern of four raised spots when seen from above (see circle in diagram)?
+- Do each of the body segments have a pattern of four raised spots when seen from above (see circle in diagram)?

 - Does it have four dark spots that form a square on the second-to-last body segment (see circle in diagram and photo 5 below)?